romanbernar/Markdown-Previewer/README.md

 ### To run the app
 1. Download the repository.
-2. Open the base folder `Markdown-previewer`.
+2. In a command prompt or Terminal, navigate to the base folder `Markdown-previewer`.
 3. In a command prompt or Terminal, execute the command `npm run dev`.

 ### Planned changes